 Dr. Rachel Getman was recently promoted to Associate Professor with tenure at Clemson.
 This is an important milestone for the Department of Chemical and Biomolecular Engineering, as she is the first female faculty member to receive tenure in the department, and we expect many more to follow in her footsteps.

 Women are generally underrepresented in the science, technology, engineering, and math fields at universities across the nation, and Clemson is no exception.
-To address this issue, Clemson sought and received a $3.4 million grant they received from the National Science Foundation titled “ADVANCE: Increasing Participation and Advancement of Women in Academic Science and Engineering Careers.
-With help from this grant and other initiatives, Clemson hopes to increase and retain the number of women and minority faculty members in science and technology fields.
+To address this issue, Clemson sought and received a $3.4 million grant from the National Science Foundation titled “ADVANCE: Increasing Participation and Advancement of Women in Academic Science and Engineering Careers.
+With help from this grant and other initiatives, Clemson hopes to retain and increase the number of women and minority faculty members in science and technology fields.

 Professor Getman has been a wonderful testament to the value and impact that women and minorities can have in the STEM fields.
 Since joining the Chemical and Biomolecular Engineering Department, Professor Getman has been awarded over a million dollars in research grants from the Department of Energy (EFRC) and the National Science Foundation (DMREF).
-In addition, within this past year, she received the prestigious National Science Foundation Early CAREER Faculty Award and the College of Engineering and Science Dean’s Faculty Fellow Award.
-Getman is also the Area Chair of the Catalysis Division of the American Institute of Chemical Engineers, and was responsible for organizing 43 oral presentation sessions at the annual meeting in San Francisco last Fall.
-She has been and currently acts as a great mentor to her graduate, undergraduate, and high school students, which has resulted in several of these students either authoring or being acknowledged in journal articles about their research in peer-reviewed journal articles about their research.
+In 2016, she received the prestigious National Science Foundation Early CAREER Faculty Award and the College of Engineering and Science Dean’s Faculty Fellow Award.
+Getman is also the Area Chair of the Catalysis Division of the American Institute of Chemical Engineers, and was responsible for organizing 43 oral presentation sessions at the annual meeting in San Francisco.
+She has been and currently acts as a great mentor to her graduate, undergraduate, and high school students, which has resulted in several of these students either authoring or being acknowledged in peer-reviewed journal articles.